ariary/AravisFS/README.md

  4. The ubec listener perform the cat and return the encrypted result to `adret`
  5. `adret` decrypt it and print the result

+## 💭Limits/improvements
+- `adret` encrypt using AES ECB (attack possible). *A more robust AES encryption scheme change the nonce at each encryption => for the same input different outputs at each encryption.
+It is a problem as darkenpath must provide the same path encrypted as the initial encyrption (when we encrypt the fs)*
+- you can't encrypt a filesystem w/ a folder/file having `'\'` in its name. *It is due to the way we encapsulate resource in directory content*
+- you can't perform "`ls .`". *As we search for resource with its exact name we do not have `.` resource from now*
+- launch `adret` in the same directory of the fs you want to encrypt *Otherwise it will keep prefix like "../" etc, (see filesystem.GetDirectoryContent)*